 How to administer Dacarbazine?

-- It is administered as a slow intravenous infusion over 15 to 60 minutes.
+- It should be given slowly, over 15 to 60 minutes.

 Mechanism of action of Dacarbazine: